afbayonac/TinyFrame/README.md

-# tiny-frame
+# TinyFrame

-implementacion the RFC1662 for arduino
+Implementacion the [RFC1662](https://tools.ietf.org/html/rfc1662) for arduino

+Inspirated by